DeloitteAU/DDBreakpoints/README.md

 DDBreakpoints
 =============

-Breakpoints SCSS Mixin and JavaScript tool to simplify creating responsive websites created and maintained by Deloitte Digital Australia

-#DDBreakpoints Overview
-This repo is home to our SCSS and JavaScript tools that we use as a base for all of our responsive projects.
+This repo is home to our Breakpoints SCSS Mixin and JavaScript that Deloitte Digital Australia use to simplify creating responsive websites

 We were inspired to create DDBreakpoints back in May 2013 by Chris Coyier's CSS-Tricks article [Naming Media Queries](http://css-tricks.com/naming-media-queries/)